ExpressionEngine/ExpressionEngine-User-Guide/source/monitoring/new-relic.rst

 Debugging* settings to customize the application name that is reported to New Relic.

-You can also set the application name as a :ref:`hidden configuration variable <advconfig-newrelic_app_name>`.
+You can also set the application name as a :ref:`configuration override <overrides-newrelic-app-name>`.

 Disabling New Relic's RUM JavaScript